-Each year, the WFPS responds to hundreds of calls related to carbon monoxide.
-Most of these are typically in January and December.
+Each year, the Winnipeg Fire Paramedic Service responds to hundreds of calls related to carbon monoxide.
+While the majority of calls occur in January and December, carbon monoxide poisoning can happen any time.

 Carbon monoxide is a colourless, odourless, and tasteless gas.
 It can come from a faulty appliance or clogged chimney.
 It can also come from poor venting or a buildup of engine exhaust.

+It's recommended everyone have a carbon monoxide alarm in their homes.
 Similar to a smoke alarm, this alarm will sound if it detects carbon monoxide.
 You should install one on every level of your home.
 You should also have one outside of each sleeping area.

 Know the symptoms